|

 became stoic.
 Then he gets thrown into the aurora chair and it overloads

+his head."
 "The first part of Season Two is where we are seeing the immediate

 affects of the aurora chair.
 What was done to Crichton and how he